Verilator Visual Simulator Architecture

 SDL2 Texture Streaming and Rendering

-After accumulating a complete frame's worth of pixels (or more realistically, after simulating a sufficient number of cycles to refresh most of the display), the framebuffer is uploaded to GPU memory via SDL2's streaming texture API.
+After accumulating a complete frame's worth of pixels (or the 60Hz timer is reached), the framebuffer is uploaded to GPU memory via SDL2's streaming texture API.
 The process begins with SDL_LockTexture(), which provides a writable pointer to the texture's pixel data.
 The framebuffer is then copied row-by-row into the texture's memory region.
 Each pixel's RGB components are written sequentially as three bytes (R, G, B) in the texture's format.

 // Render frame (called after chunk simulation completes)